Mints of Scotland: Edinburgh castle

+Marian Civil War

+In March 1568, William Drury, an English officer at Berwick-upon-Tweed, reported that English silver coins were being purchased with base metal Scottish coins (such as placks and bawbees), to be recoined at a profit at the Scottish mint.

+During the Marian Civil War and "lang siege" of Edinburgh Castle, James Cockie minted silver coins in the castle, and Regent Morton coined equivalent pieces at Dalkeith Castle.
+According to the Diurnal of Occurrents coins minted with high silver content at this time were purchased at a premium in Leith and sent abroad.
+Morton alleged the castle coins were "adulterat and corrupt" although they were intended to pass as currency.
+Morton also revived the mint at Holyroodhouse in May 1573, ordering repairs to be made by William MacDowall and moving equipment stored in the palace's south tower to the old mint building.

+Regent Morton revalued copper or base "black money" coinage, using a countermark of a heart, some at three times its face value, and used this to pay for various building projects for the Crown, including the building of the half-moon battery at Edinburgh Castle.
+The countermark was made by the goldsmith James Gray, and can be seen on many placks and hardheads today.
+In 1575, Morton devalued the currency to its base value to the anger of those still holding it.

+Regent Morton attempted to revive gold mining in Scotland, and in July 1576 a proclamation was issued, forbidding the sale of gold in Scotland except to the Master Coiner, John Acheson.

+Treaty of Union

 From 1574 until 1707 the mint in Edinburgh was located on the Cowgate at the foot of South Grays Close, east of Cardinal David Beaton's lodging.
-The buildings became the property of the mint master Thomas Acheson.
-The site, near the Cowgate, is now commemorated by the street name "Coinyie House Close".
+The buildings became the property of the mint master Thomas Acheson, who had a house in nearby Todrig's Wynd, and were demolished in 1877.
+The site is now commemorated by the street name "Coinyie House Close".

 Minting ceased in Scotland in 1709 when the Edinburgh Mint produced its last batch of coins at the end of the 1707–1710 Scottish recoinage, although it retained its permanent officials (though not other staff) for a further hundred years, until 1814.
 The mint was finally abolished in 1817 and sold in 1830.
 The title of 'Governor of the Mint of Scotland', which passed to the Chancellor of the Exchequer under the Coinage Act 1870, was finally abolished with the passing of the Coinage Act 1971.

-The building which had held the mint on the Cowgate in Edinburgh was demolished in 1877.